Carbon-CAP Final Report

 The project will consist of four work packages (WPs), which will be rolled out during the course of two years.

-This will be based on an extensive review of the legal, economic and policy-oriented literature on climate and trade, taking into account the Paris Agreement and the outcome of the WTO Ministerial Conference in Nairobi in December 2015.
-Interactions will cover issues such as emissions trading, border adjustments, energy subsidies, regulations and standards, carbon taxes, climate-friendly goods and services, and transfer of climate technologies.
+- Mapping climate-trade interactions – an extensive review of the legal, economic and policy-oriented literature on climate and trade, including the Paris Agreement and the outcome of the WTO Ministerial Conference in Nairobi in December 2015.

 Climate Strategies will organise a series of workshops for each of the research outputs.
-It will also hold larger events at COP22 and COP23, or the WTO MC in 2017.
-For updates on events follow us on twitter @climatestrat or check our event page on this website.
+It will also hold larger events at COP22 and COP23, or the WTO Ministerial Conference (MC11) in 2017.
+For updates on events follow us on twitter @climatestrat or check our event page.